gliviu/kafkatail/README.md

--s --since date     Print previous records starting from date -u --until date     Consume records until date is reached -a --amount amount  Consume certain amount of records starting with -s, then stop -s -u -a are experimental and might not work as expected
+-s --since date     Print previous records starting from date -u --until date     Consume records until date is reached -a --amount amount  Consume certain amount of records starting with -s, then stop

 Topic selection
 Topic names are matched by substring.